-Hydrocortisone is a medicinal substance that is found in many human-grade topicals.
+Hydrocortisone is a medicinal substance found in many human-grade topical products.
 Its main utilization is in treating inflammation or allergic reactions, particularly if they involve skin rash flare-ups.

 What is Hydrocortisone Cream for Dogs?

 Hydrocortisone will often contain high concentrations of corticosteroids (8).